-1173.13 APPROVAL BY COMMISSION. (a) Before giving its approval to a final proposal for a detailed development plan, the Planning and Zoning Commission may request such changes in the proposal as it deems necessary to make such planned development in keeping with accepted the spirit and intent of this zoning district and within the limitations of the preliminary land use plan that has theretofore been approved by the Commission.
-The Commission may also add requirements necessary to comply with the spirit and intent of this Zoning Code. (b) If the Commission finds that such proposed detailed development plan is in accordance with the preliminary land use plan theretofore approved, and is in keeping with the spirit and intent of this zoning district and meets all the conditions which the Commission in its discretion may have imposed, the Commission may approve or disapprove the detailed development plan and certify its approval or disapproval and recommendations to Council.
-The Commission shall act in approving or disapproving any such detailed development plan proposal not later than forty-five (45) days after its receipt by the Commission, unless the Commission extends the time for a reasonable period for good cause. accepted 1173.14 ARCHITECTURAL REQUIREMENTS.
-The Planning and Zoning Commission shall require substantially uniform architectural treatment within the development accepted in order to achieve a harmonious and consistent blend of improvements.
+(a) Before giving its approval to a final proposal for a detailed development plan, the Planning and Zoning Commission accepted may request such changes in the proposal as it deems necessary to make such planned development in keeping with the spirit and intent of this zoning district and within the limitations of the preliminary land use plan that has theretofore been approved by the Commission.
+The Commission may also add requirements necessary to comply with the spirit and intent of this Zoning Code. (b) If the Commission finds that such proposed detailed development plan is in accordance with the preliminary land accepted use plan theretofore approved, and is in keeping with the spirit and intent of this zoning district and meets all the commission in its discretion may have imposed, the Commission may approve or disapprove the detailed development plan and certify its approval or disapproval and recommendations to Council.
+The Commission shall act in approving or disapproving any such detailed development plan proposal not later than forty-five (45) days after its receipt by the Commission, unless the Commission extends the time for a reasonable period for good cause.
+ENTS.
+The Planning and Zoning Commission shall require substantially uniform architectural treatment within the development 1173.13 APPROVAL BY COMMISSION. (a) Before giving its approval to a final proposal for a detailed dev may request such changes in the proposal as it deems necessary the spirit and intent of this zoning district and within the limitations been approved by the Commission.
+The Commission may also a and intent of this Zoning Code. (b) If the Commission finds that such proposed detailed developm use plan theretofore approved, and is in keeping with the spirit an conditions which the Commission in its discretion may have imposite the commission in its discretion may have imposite the conditions. detailed development plan and certify its approval or disapproval shall act in approving or disapproving any such detailed developn after its receipt by the Commission, unless the Commission exten 1173.14 ARCHITECTURAL REQUIREMENTS.
+The Planning and Zoning Commission shall require substantially uniform in order to achieve a harmonicus and consistent blend of improvements

-Appendix B - Ti raffic Impact St tudy, Executiv e Summary
+Appendix B - Traffic Impact Study, Executive Summary